 Since it began in 1990, this program has served more than 100 young people and is currently supporting 30 high school and college students with programming and scholarships.
 Alumni have gone on to successful careers as teachers, public servants, engineers and doctors.
 Many remain in the D.C. area as valuable resources for the next generation of Beat the Odds Program participants.

-Application for the next cohort of Beat the Odds honorees is now closed and will re-open in April, 2019.
+Application for the next cohort of Beat the Odds honorees is now closed.

 Get notified when application becomes available.